Prostotatik/kitakitar_APU/README.md

 ---

 ### 🌍 *KitaKitar* means **“We Recycle”** in Malay
-An AI-first platform that helps people **identify waste, recycle correctly, find nearby centers, and get rewarded** for taking climate-positive action.
+An AI-driven platform that turns climate action into a **rewarding game—scan your waste, hit the nearest recycling hub, and earn points** to unlock real-world rewards.

 </div>